TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 June 20 - 24, 2016

-School of Aquatic and Fisheries Sciences
+University of Washington, School of Aquatic and Fisheries Sciences

 Seattle, Washington, USA